jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

   caption: [Tank configuration of Opel's HydroGen4 project @Bleser2012.], ) <fig_5>

 The tension bands press the cylinders against the carrier system.
 If a longitudinal force were to be exerted on a cylinder, the only resistance to displacement would be the frictional force.
-The same applies for a moment around the longitudinal axis.
+The same applies to a moment around the longitudinal axis.
 Such a moment would cause rotation around the longitudinal axis of the cylinders.
 Analogously, only frictional force would generate resistance in this case as well.
 To introduce torque that a body experiences onto a tank, two #gls("lie", long:true) are utilized.
 The concept proposed in @Bleser2012 is shown in @fig_6.

 #figure(